Are March Madness brackets legal? NCAA Tournament 2026

 Tips to bet responsibly during the tournament include:

-• only betting what you can afford to lose
+• Only betting what you can afford to lose

-• setting a limit for how many games you will bet on each day or week
+• Setting a limit for how many games you will bet on each day or week

-• never chasing your losses
+• Never chasing your losses

-• never gambling under the influence of drugs or alcohol
+• Never gambling under the influence of drugs or alcohol

 Remember, March Madness is nearly unpredictable and usually full of upsets.
 Don’t chase your losses and try to break even on the day because it’s a long tournament, and you need to manage your bankroll, which can be thought of as a betting budget.
 Plus, it’s already hard enough to try and predict the outcome of a game with a clear mind, so don’t make it harder on yourself by gambling under the influence of drugs or alcohol.

-Avoiding Gambling Addiction
+Avoiding a Gambling Problem

 Warning signs of Problem Gambling